FAQ & Resources

-Use the buttons below to find the Resources that interest you.
+Use the buttons below to jump to the Resources that interest you.

-When we discuss whether or not to grow something here at Mucky Boots Farm, there are three main considerations.
+When we discuss whether or not to grow something here at Ohio Elderberry Farm + Kitchen, there are three main considerations.

 1 - Is it healthy for people to eat?

-2 - Is it a native plant for this area or otherwise proven to grow well here.
+2 - Is it a native plant for this area and thus good for the ecosystem?

-It's pretty clear that elderberries and garlic, as part of an overall healthy diet, are good for us
+It's pretty clear that elderberries, as part of an overall healthy diet, are good for us.

-We make no claims that elderberries or garlic prevent or cure disease.
+We make no claims that elderberries prevent or cure disease.

 Our Elderberry Handout